oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

 ## Deploy with TGI

-* checkout this repository
+* Checkout this repository
-* enter the `model-deployment/containers/llama2-offline/tgi` folder:
+* Enter the `model-deployment/containers/llama2-offline/tgi` folder:
-* this example uses [OCI Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) to store the container image required for the deployment.
+* This example uses [OCI Container Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) to store the container image required for the deployment.
 Open the `Makefile` and change the following variables placeholders to point to your Oracle Cloud Container Registry.
 Replace `<your-tenancy-name>` with the name of your tenancy, which you can find under your [account settings](https://cloud.oracle.com/tenancy) and the `region` with the 3 letter name of your tenancy region, you consider to use for this example, for example IAD for Ashburn, or FRA for Frankfurt.
 You can find the region keys in our public documentation for [Regions and Availability Domains](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm)

     ```bash
     export TENANCY_NAME=<your-tenancy-name>
     export REGION_KEY=<region-key>
     ```

-* build the deployment container image, this step would take awhile
+* Build the deployment container image, this step would take awhile

     ```bash
     make build
     ```

-* before we can push the newly build container make sure that you've created the `text-generation-interface-odsc` repository in your tenancy.
+* Before we can push the newly build container make sure that you've created the `text-generation-interface-odsc` repository in your tenancy.
   * Go to your tenancy [Container Registry](https://cloud.oracle.com/compute/registry/containers)
   * Click on the `Create repository` button
   * Select `Private` under Access types
   * Set `text-generation-interface-odsc` as a `Repository name`
   * Click on `Create` button

-* you may need to `docker login` to the Oracle Cloud Container Registry (OCIR) first, if you haven't done so before been able to push the image.
+* You may need to `docker login` to the Oracle Cloud Container Registry (OCIR) first, if you haven't done so before been able to push the image.
 To login you have to use your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) that can be created under your `Oracle Cloud Account->Auth Token`.
 You need to login only once.

     ```bash
     docker login -u '<tenant-namespace>/<username>' <region>.ocir.io